-We’ve worked with a lot of challenging and hard-to-contact clients over the years, and what follows are the types of emails we’ve found work best.
+We’ve worked with a lot of challenging and hard-to-contact clients over the years, and what follows are email samples that we’ve found work best.

-Let’s now take a look at the five scripts themselves!
+Let’s now take a look at the six scripts themselves!
 By using (and perhaps slightly tweaking) these emails yourself, you can greatly increase your chance of making successful connections.

 They’re in no order of importance or relevance, so you’re free to dip into whichever one takes your fancy first!

 Few things are more frustrating then sending off a detailed proposal for a new project, and hearing nothing back.
 You’re ready and waiting to get started, and each day’s delay means one more day you’ll have to wait for payment once the project wraps up.